sharf-shawon/GameOfNodes/README.md

 - **Private Services via VPN:**
   - Critical services are not publicly exposed; their DNS points to private IPs accessible only through the Tailscale-based VPN.
-  - No open ports or public IP exposure, and multiple layers of authentication ensure only authorized users gain access.
+  - No open ports or home IP exposure, and multiple layers of authentication ensure only authorized users gain access.

 ### Encryption & Isolation